310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Sorry that we couldn’t complete your favor, though.

-We saw Anzu-san walking around, so we caught her from behind, buuut… We couldn’t find the other person you separated from.
+We saw Anzu-san walking around, so we caught her from behind, buuut…

+We couldn’t find the other person you separated from.

-Heheh, but I always thought that Akatsuki members were serious honor students, so I feel like I got a lot out of knowing that they have their own slip-ups~
+Heh, but I always thought that Akatsuki members were serious honor students, so I feel like I got a lot out of knowing that they have their own slip-ups~

-That’s suuuper interesting~ I think you’d be fun to tease~♪
+That’s suuuper interesting\~ I think you’d be fun to tease\~♪
 {% endbubble %}

 {% bubble Sora %}
-It’s a bad habit to tease your elders, Hina-chan…
+It’s a bad habit to tease your elders, Hina-chan~

 It’s good manners to show respect to your seniors!
 {% endbubble %}